Terreii/hoodie-plugin-store-crypto/docs/api.md

 --------|-------|--------------------------|----------
 `arrayOfDocs` | Array | Array properties that should be changed with a `_id` property | Yes

-Resolves with an array of updated `properties` unencrypted.
-Works on encrypted and unencrypted documents.
-Unencrypted documents will get encrypted!
+Resolves with an array of updated and decrypted `properties`.
+Works on encrypted and not encrypted documents.
+Not encrypted documents will get encrypted!

 Rejects with: